anandijawkar/anandijawkar/README.md

 🎓 Pursuing Double Degrees in Computer Science & Business Administration at University of Waterloo and Wilfrid Laurier University

-📚 Experience in software development in various startups and organzations to bring accessible and meaningful tech to thousands of individuals globally
+📚 Experience in software development in various startups and organizations to bring accessible and meaningful tech to thousands of individuals globally

 🔭 I’m currently working on: